 1) Invest in the heartland of America.

-Although I'm a proponent of big city living to make the most amount of money possible, there is definitely a demographic shift towards lower cost states and cities.
-The internet and the pandemic have enable this shift to accelerate.
+Although I'm a proponent of big city living to make the most amount of money possible, there is a demographic shift towards lower cost states and cities.
+The internet and the pandemic have accelerated this shift.

-Fundrise has been around since 2012 and manages over $3.3 billion for 400,000+ investors.
-You can get started investing in one of their private funds with as little as $10.
+Fundrise has been around since 2012 and manages around $3 billion for 380,000+ investors.
+You can get started investing with as little as $10.
 Both are free to sign up and explore.

 2) Track your wealth better.